 Offer tours of city hall and/or individual departments.
-Host an open house at city hall or city facilities/departments (e.g., fire department, police department or wastewater treatment facility).
-Hold tours so that attendees can meet city employees to learn about the services their city provides and showcase city equipment for residents to see.
+Host an open house at city hall or city facilities/departments (e.g., fire department, police department, wastewater treatment facility).
+Hold tours so that attendees can meet city employees to learn about the services their city provides.
 For students, coordinate with schools for group tours.
 Work with teachers in advance so students are prepared before the event.